 Team members: Lindsey Hiebert, Robert Hecht, Scott McDonald (University of Malaya and the Netherlands Institute of Public Health and the Environment), Rosmawati Mohamed (University of Malaya), Fatiha Shabaruddin (University of Malaya), Amirah Azzeri (University of Malaya), Maznah Dahlui (University of Malaya)

-Below are examples of abstracts presented
+Below are examples of abstracts presented on the screening work

 This poster describes the preliminary findings from our analyses on the coverage and costs required for a screening program that would allow the treatment targets to be reached for elimination.
 We partnered with the University of Malaya, who conducted the treatment costing, to compare the costs of screening and treatment.